BA (Hons) Electronic Music Production and Performance.

 Year 2

-Assessment: Portfolio and presentation.
+Assessment: Portfolio and viva voce.
 40 credits.

 Assessment: Portfolio and presentation.
 20 credits.

-Assessment: Essay.
+Assessment: Research project.
 20 credits.

 Assessment: Portfolio and report.
 20 credits.